bright/new-www/content/blog/femtech-conferences-meetups.md

 * Trish Costello, Founder & CEO, Portfolia;
 * Jennifer Schneiders, President Diagnostic Solutions, Hologic;
-* Hadine Joffee, MD, MSc, Brigham and Women’s Hospital & Harvard Medical School.
+* Shefali Goyal MS, MSc, Vice President, Head of Global RA Strategy and US Regulatory Affairs Organon.

 The summit features industry leaders, networking opportunities, and sessions to drive the women's health sector forward.
 The organizer's mission is to mission to revolutionize the women’s health industry by uniting stakeholders from across the industry to drive innovation and partnership and improve access to and the quality of women's health care.